Ha just made it back to the broadcast complex here in the nick of time.

 That's what they want to know.

-And the CIA says, look, and there's a third question here.
+And there's a third question here.

-Uh this is the CIA.
+This is the CIA.

-Uh their job is to learn and keep secrets.
+Their job is to learn and keep secrets.

 And they are not a production, video production house for either Senate or House Democrats or the American TV networks.